Privacy Policy

 - We prefer EU/UK-hosted providers where possible (Mistral, Supabase EU, Firebase EU)

-- For US-hosted providers, we have Standard Contractual Clauses (SCCs) or UK International Data Transfer Agreements (IDTAs) in place
+- For US-hosted providers, we have Standard Contractual Clauses (SCCs), UK International Data Transfer Agreement/Addendum terms or another appropriate transfer safeguard documented in the applicable sub-processor/DPA review

 - Guardian Mode automatically detects and redacts personally identifiable information before it reaches AI models